-‘Shadow of War’: ‘Shadow of Mordor’ Sequel Ad Accidentally Leaked By Target
+See ‘Shadow of War’ Artwork: ‘Shadow of Mordor’ Sequel Ad Leaked

 With Xbox One and PS4 the regular edition of Shadow of War will only set you back $60, but if it is the Gold Edition you are hankering after it will be $100.
 While the leak didn’t specifically mention a PC version of this game, it is still very likely that there will be one, especially as Shadow of Mordor was available for both PCs and consoles.

-Are you excited to know that there will be a Shadow of Mordor sequel and what do you think of the art work for the new Shadow of War game which was accidentally leaked?
+Are you excited to know that there will be a Shadow of Mordor sequel and what do you think of the artwork for the new Shadow of War game which was accidentally leaked?

 [Featured Image by Peter Macdiarmid/Getty Images]